Lightning-AI/pytorch-lightning/docs/source/metrics.rst

             return self.correct.float() / self.total

 Metrics support backpropagation, if all computations involved in the metric calculation are differentiable.
-However, note that the cashed state is detached from the computational graph and cannot be backpropagated.
+However, note that the cached state is detached from the computational graph and cannot be backpropagated.
 Not doing this would mean storing the computational graph for each update call, which can lead to out-of-memory errors.
 In practise this means that: